vertis/offline/README.md

 VALID_TEST_ACCESS_TOKEN=<your token> bundle exec rspec spec
 ```

+NB: Travis CI will not run the oauth test, because have no way of supplying a key and not compromising an account.

 ## Contributing

 Fork on GitHub, create a test & send a pull request.